profanity-im/profanity/CONTRIBUTING.md

 * If your patch adds a new theming option add this to the `theme_template` file.
 * Each patch or pull request should only contain related modifications.
 * Run the tests and code formatters before submitting (c.f.
 Chapter 'Check everything' of this README).
+* When changing the UI it would be appreciated if you could add a before and after screenshot for comparison.

 ### Hints and Pitfalls